Git Repositories in Client Area

 Overview

-4. In Manage Account side menu, click on Git Repositories.
+4. In the Manage Account menu, click Git Repositories.

 5. Click the Create Repository icon.